National Indigenous History Month #NIHM2023 image of eagle and narwhal superimposed over a moon in gradient of bright colours

 Indigenous History Month at BPL

-Throughout the month of June, we honour the history, heritage and diversity of Indigenous peoples in Canada and celebrate the outstanding achievements of the First Nations, Inuit, and Métis peoples.
+Throughout June, we honour the history, heritage, and diversity of Indigenous peoples in Canada and celebrate the outstanding achievements of the First Nations, Inuit, and Métis peoples.

 At BPL, we recognize that we play an important role in educating our community about Indigenous peoples in Canada by amplifying Indigenous voices and making books by Indigenous authors readily available.